Chest reconstruction

 Chest reconstruction, also known as top surgery, refers to any of various surgical procedures to reconstruct the chest by removing breast tissue or altering the nipples and areolae in order to mitigate gender dysphoria.
-Transgender men and non-binary people may pursue chest reconstruction as part of their transition, though it is also used to treat cases of gynecomastia in cisgender men.
+Transgender men and non-binary people may pursue chest reconstruction as part of their transition and it is also used to treat cases of gynecomastia in cisgender men.

 The removal of breast tissue in chest reconstruction is a type of mastectomy called a subcutaneous (under the skin) mastectomy.
 This type of mastectomy removes tissue from inside the breast (subcutaneous tissue), as well as excess skin.
 The surgeon then contours the chest, altering the size and position of the areolae and nipples as needed or as indicated by the patient.

-Those undergoing chest reconstruction may opt to forgo nipple grafts, with the intent of having a completely blank, flat chest, or, to have them tattooed on at a later date.
-Some patients may also request specific shapes for the nipples that will be reattached, such as hearts or stars; some surgeons may have no qualms with providing this service, while others may feel less skilled or experienced in creating 'non binary' top surgery chests.
+Those undergoing chest reconstruction may opt to forgo nipple grafts, with the intent of having a completely blank, flat chest, or to have them tattooed on at a later date.

 History

 German model Benjamin Melzer (left) has called top surgery the "most important surgery for all trans men".

 In 1942, British physician and author Michael Dillon underwent a chest masculinizing mastectomy as part of his transition to male.
 This would be among the first of Dillon's 13 gender-affirming surgeries.
 All were performed by Harold Gillies, a New Zealand plastic surgeon, who is sometimes referred to as "the father of modern plastic surgery."
 It is possible this was the first top surgery performed.

-In the mid-1970s, Chicago surgeon Dr. Michael Brownstein (having graduated from UCSF) opened a plastic surgery practise in San Francisco.
-In 1978, Dr. Michael Brownstein conducted his first chest reconstructive surgery under the request of a FTM (Female to Male) identified as "John L." The surgery was successful, and shortly thereafter, "FTMs were 'flocking to him,' including some who had not had any so-called gender counseling."
+In the mid-1970s, Chicago surgeon Michael Brownstein (having graduated from UCSF) opened a plastic surgery practise in San Francisco.
+In 1978, Michael Brownstein conducted his first chest reconstructive surgery under the request of a FTM (Female to Male) identified as "John L." The surgery was successful, and shortly thereafter, "FTMs were 'flocking to him,' including some who had not had any so-called gender counseling."
 Brownstein continued to provide the plastic surgery until healthcare misconduct defense attorney Paul Walker contacted him, stating that he was violating the Standards of Care.
 Following this, Brownstein requested referrals from trans patients and Brownstein became known for his "outstanding results."
 Brownstein became a "world renowned" surgeon, with patients including Lou Sullivan in 1980 and Chaz Bono in 2009.
 Brownstein retired in 2013, "after 35 years of serving the transgender and gender-non-conforming communities."